 Before investing in an industrial evaporator for your water treatment applications, lower your risks by asking any vendor the following five questions that cover key topics such as brine disposal, scale prevention, and cost of ownership.

 Treating RO brine should be approached from two directions.
 First, maximize the recovery of lower cost membrane systems to minimize the volume for later steps.
 Second, weigh brine disposal options against thermal treatment technology to determine whether you need to concentrate your brine or treat it down to solids.

-RO recovery and RO brine concentration is limited by osmotic pressures or membrane scaling; both limits have been increased by new technology.
-A series of techniques described in this document can be used to delay or mitigate scale, but in many cases only chemical softening truly removes the risk.
+RO recovery and RO brine concentration are limited by osmotic pressures or membrane scaling; both limits have been increased by new technologies.
+A series of techniques described here can be used to delay or mitigate scale, but in many cases only chemical softening truly removes risk.